andrewdoto13/andrewdoto13.github.io/_posts/2020-09-09-homemade_knn.md

 ---
-title: "Numpy-based Object-oriented KNN Classifier From Scratch"
+title: "K-Nearest Neighbor Classifier From Scratch"
 classes: wide
 tags: [python, machine learning, knn, numpy]
-desc: "Working on a class project building Numpy-based KNN Classifier from scratch"
+desc: "Building a K-NN Classifier from scratch using solely NumPy"
 ---

-In the Applied Machine Learning class that I am in, our instructors have tasked us with building a KNN classifier from scratch.
+In the Applied Machine Learning class that I am in, our instructors have tasked us with building a K-NN classifier from scratch.
 No SKLearn, no pandas.
 I was really excited by this challenge, because I want to take my career in the direction of machine learning and its applications; I am keen to dig into the algorithm's engineering so that I have a better understanding of the inner-workings.
 I'll tell ya, I never realized how much of a crutch pandas and SKLearn together are for me, but this project was revealing, in a good way.
 Using solely Numpy was certainly tough but I think this exercise made me a better programmer.
 It also makes me excited for the weeks ahead, as I know I have a long way to go!

 The instructors were kind enough to give us a nice beginning structure to be fair (shoutout to Prof. Shanahan and AIs Falconi and Shubham!)  ... but still I think I put a fair amount of work into it - especially the hours I spent troubleshooting my weak Numpy skills, ha!
 But I'm proud of it nonetheless!